kleinesfilmroellchen/sof-language/docs/src/Reference/Types.md

 # Types

-SOF currently has the following types:
+Any value that is contained on the stack and visible to the SOF program has one of a few types.
+Types form a hierarchy, with certain types being considered subtypes of others.
+This means that any operation allowed on the parent type is also allowed on the subtype, with possibly diverging behavior.

+Some types are considered **hidden**.
+This means the user cannot fully interact with them.

 ## Value

-Base type of all other types; the reference implementation calls this `Stackable` (because it can sit on the stack).
+Base type of all other types.

 ## Callable